lucasduffey/binaryninja-plugins/README.md

 Binary Ninja plugins are available in different channels.
 Currently, there are two channels:

  - [Official](plugins/official): The official channel includes plugins written directly by [Vector 35](https://vector35.com/) or written by a third-party and verified by Vector 35.
-While we cannot guarantee they are bug-free, we have at least done our best to ensure they user best-practices for plugin writing and provide useful functionality.
+We have at least done our best to ensure they use the current plugin writing best-practices and provide useful functionality.

  - [Community](plugins/community): The community channel includes plugins written by third-parties that are not verified for quality, safety, or efficacy.